Good flavor search in SU(5): a machine learning approach: Supersymmetric scenario

 the modified GUT mass relations of the 45-Higgs model \eqref{eqn:sM45rel} and the 24-Higgs model \eqref{eqn:sM24rel} are written in the same forms as the nonsupersymmetric scenario, \eqref{eqn:MM45} and \eqref{eqn:MM24}.

-Assuming low supersymmetry breaking scale $M_S\simeq 10$ TeV, we use the renormalisation group equations of the MSSM from $\mu=M_Z=91.2$ GeV\footnote{ This approximation is consistent in the parameter region where the Super-Kamiokande bounds \cite{ParticleDataGroup:2024cfk} on the proton decay through the 5-dimensional operator are satisfied. }.
-At one loop, the beta functions for the gauge couplings are $b_i\equiv (b_1, b_2, b_3)=(33/5,\, 1,\, -3)$ and the GUT scale is $M_U\simeq 3\times 10^{16}$ GeV.
+Assuming low supersymmetry breaking scale $M_S\simeq 10$ TeV, we use the renormalisation group equations of the MSSM from $\mu=M_Z=91.2$ GeV\footnote{ This approximation is consistent in the parameter region where the Super-Kamiokande bounds \cite{ParticleDataGroup:2024cfk} on the proton decay through the 5-dimensional operator are satisfied.
+We also neglected threshold corrections, which are discussed e.g. in \cite{Antusch:2008tf}. }.
+At one loop, the beta functions for the gauge couplings are $b_i\equiv (b_1, b_2, b_3)=(33/5,\, 1,\, -3)$ and the three couplings unify at $M_U\simeq 3\times 10^{16}$ GeV.
 The renormalisation group equations for the Yukawa couplings \eqref{eqn:YukawaL} now have beta functions \cite{Castano:1993ri}

-The boundary conditions for the Yukawa couplings at $\mu=M_Z$ are set as
+The boundary conditions for the Yukawa couplings at $\mu=M_Z$ are set as \\

 in the basis where $S_u$ and $S_e$ are diagonal.
-The fermion mass parameters at the GUT scale $\mu=M_U$ are found to be \begin{widetext}
+Solving the renormalisation group equations the fermion mass parameters at the GUT scale $\mu=M_U$ are found to be \begin{widetext}

 in GeV.
 The CKM matrix parameters are

 \end{widetext}